Howlerloud/Essex-Pc-s/README.md

 <h2>Features</h2>
 <p>The website consists of 4 pages, the home page, the builds page, the contact us page and the feedback page.
 The home page consists of 3 sections giving detailed instruction of what to consider when choosing your new PC parts, the second showcasing a video of how to build your own PC and the last listing common causes of PC faults</p>
 <ul>
   <li>All the pages will consist of a navigation bar that aligns to the left side of the screen that scales with the size of the viewers resolution.
 Once the resolution hits 700px wide the website adjusts moving the navigation bar from the left to the top of the screen using a media query, this improves the users experience.
 The navigation bar will have a background of a motherboard that contrasts well with the font colour.
-The navigation bar will include links the Home, Contact us and Builds page.  </li>
+The navigation bar will include links to the Home, Contact us and Builds page.  </li>
 </ul>
   <h3>Home Page</h3>
 <ul>